#F5F5F5

 PHOTOGRAPHY

-At some point in your life, you may be faced with the all-important decision of whether to store your digital images as JPEGs or PNGs.
+At some point, you may need to choose between JPEG and PNG formats for saving your digital images.
 These are two of the most popular raster (that is, pixel-based) image file types used online.
-Learn about the similarities and differences between JPEGs and PNGs and find out when to use — and not to use — each file type.
+Learn about the similarities and differences between JPEGs and PNGs and find out when to use — and not to use — each file type based on quality, compression, transparency, and usage in web or print contexts.

 Explore Creative Cloud